amulyadvg/HackerRank_Python/README.md

 # HackerRank_Python

-All the programs here are HackerRank Python challenges in Practice --> Introduction section.
+All the programs here are HackerRank Python challenges in Practice section.